daeh/cogsci-typst-template/cogsci.typ

 #let latex-mimic = true // Set to false to disable LaTeX visual mimicry features
 // #let latex-mimic = false

+/// Adds ad hoc vertical padding to adjust page layout to better match the output of the LaTeX template.
+///
+/// LaTeX uses flexible spacing to align the last line of a column with the bottom of the page, whereas Typst does not.
+For the sake of matching the appearance of LaTeX output, we add some ad hoc vertical space.
+///
+/// Arguments:
+///   amount (fraction, relative): How much spacing to insert.
+///
+/// Returns: v(amount, weak: false)
+#let ad-hoc-padding(amount) = if latex-mimic { v(amount, weak: false) } else { none }

 /// Displays the anonymous author placeholder for blind review submissions.
 ///
 /// Returns: Content showing "Anonymous CogSci submission" in the required style.